TheJuki/KFormMaster/README.md

 ## How to use
-1. Add a Recyclerview anywhere in the layout where you want your list to be shown (If confused, look at the examples in this repo).
+* Step 1.
+Add a Recyclerview anywhere in the layout where you want your list to be shown (If confused, look at the examples in this repo).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>